TradeofExile/Trade-of-Exile/README.md

 # Installation
 "To install, simply unzip the 'Trade of Exile' folder to a location of your choosing, and you can start the app by running the 'trade of exile.exe' file within the folder."

+# Access
+"The tool is currently in Alpha testing.
+If you already would like to access it, you can do so by supporting the project on Patreon."